tsubery/elon/README.md

 vSeeds.emplace_back("seed.bitcoin.wiz.biz"); // Jason Maurice
 ````
 They can obviously collude to send some wallets to a subnetwork.
 All coiners are equal but some coiners are more equal than others.
-Between these sources attackers can ensure no node is left behind.

 ### Bitcoin's Address Manager
 While transactions are determined using expensive consensus mechanism.
 Node addresses are not constrained.
 Anyone can send addresses to nodes.
 There is no consensus mechanism to solve collisions.
 This [code comment](https://github.com/bitcoin/bitcoin/blob/55a156fca08713b020aafef91f40df8ce4bc3cae/src/addrman.h#L100-L124) explains Bitcoin naive defense.
 Key comment is